ICTU/quality-time/components/server/README.md

 ## Subjects

-The `subjects` part of the datamodel is an object where the keys are the subject types and the values are objects describing the subject type.
+The `subjects` part of the data model is an object where the keys are the subject types and the values are objects describing the subject type.
 A subject type, for example the `software` subject, is described as follows:

 ```json
 {